isomerpages/mlaw-corp/news/speeches/_posts/2025-05-22-post-Speech by Minister of State for Law Murali Pillai at the ADR Conference 2025.md

 (e) Because of the international nature of the disputes, we recognise that we cannot operate in isolation.
 Just as Singapore is integrated into the global trading system, our ADR ecosystem must also be globally connected.
 To this end, we have liberalised our dispute resolution regime.
 Parties can appoint counsel, arbitrators and mediators of any nationality.
 Our ADR institutions boast an international Board, Court and panel from both common law and civil law jurisdictions.
 We have welcomed leading international ADR institutions, such as the Permanent Court of Arbitration, the International Chamber of Commerce International Court of Arbitration, American Arbitration Association International Centre for Dispute Resolution, WIPO Arbitration and Mediation Centre, to Singapore.
 These institutions work alongside our Singapore ADR institutions to offer businesses a broad range of options.</p>

 <p style="margin-left: 40px">
-(f) f.
-We also cooperate with international partners at multiple levels, to jointly raise awareness of ADR, and share experience and expertise.</p>
+(f) We also cooperate with international partners at multiple levels, to jointly raise awareness of ADR, and share experience and expertise.</p>

 <p style="margin-left: 70px">
-(i) i.
-At the government-to-government level, I mentioned that the Ministry of Law has signed MOUs with our counterparts across the world, and one area of cooperation is often international commercial dispute resolution.</p>
+(i) At the government-to-government level, I mentioned that the Ministry of Law has signed MOUs with our counterparts across the world, and one area of cooperation is often international commercial dispute resolution.</p>

 <p style="margin-left: 70px">
 (ii) At the institutional-to-institutional level, our ADR institutions also collaborate with foreign ADR institutions, trade bodies, bar associations, hearing centres and law schools, to exchange knowledge and best practices.</p>